 - If you don’t have coconut aminos, you can sub with regular soy sauce.

-- You can sub pure maple syrup or coconut sugar for the honey.
+- If vegan, you can sub pure maple syrup or coconut sugar for the honey.

 - Important to note that the sweetener is completely optional.
 You can skip all together if you want the sauce sugar free.